3 DAY Residential

 What to expect

-This 3-day residential course includes 2 nights accommodation (2 & 3 September) and meals (breakfast, lunch and dinner).
-The course has been designed to be residential so that you can remove yourself from your daily routine (even if you are based in Sydney) and enjoy the opportunity to learn from your chairs, speakers and fellow delegates.
+This 3-day residential course includes 2 nights accommodation and meals (breakfast, lunch and dinner).
+The course has been designed to be residential so that you can remove yourself from your daily routine (even if you are based in the same city) and enjoy the opportunity to learn from your chairs, speakers and fellow delegates.

 The residential nature also helps with the group and individual work.